sue-paige/sue-paige.github.io/index.md

 - Extensive experience in software development and technical leadership, spanning startups, academia, and enterprise projects.
 - Delivered technical talks, including a public conference.

-Reach out via email for detailed information on my past projects (including my resume), or if you want to utilize my experience: [sue.paige@pm.me](mailto:sue.paige@pm.me).
+Reach out via email for detailed information on my past projects (including my resume), or if you want to utilize my experience: [hi@sue.do](mailto:hi@sue.do).

 ## Recent Highlights/Achievements